g4eev/RSPduoEME/README.md

 # RSPduoEME
-A QT application which interfaces with an RSPduo SDR to allow EME Adaptive Polarisation with MAP65
+A Qt Windows application to interface an RSPduo SDR to MAP65 allowing EME Adaptive Polarisation.
+For more information visit https://www.qsl.net/g4eev/index.html